shannon-lab/zapdos/doc/content/source/kernels/EEDFReactionLogForShootMethod.md

 ## Overview

-`EEDFReactionLogForShootMethod` is the derivative of an EEDF reaction term used to calculate the sensitivity variable for the shoothing method.
-For more information on the implementation of the shoothing method within Zapdos, please reference to [ShootMethodLog.md].
+`EEDFReactionLogForShootMethod` is the derivative of an Electron Energy Distribution Function (EEDF) reaction term used to calculate the sensitivity variable for the shoothing method.
+For more information on the implementation of the shoothing method within Zapdos, please reference [ShootMethodLog.md].

 ## Example Input File Syntax